syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/10.cinder-multiattach/docs.en.md

 ### Overview

-In this tutorial we will create a cinder volume and attach it to 3 different instances simoultaniously in Read/Write mode using the OCFS2 filesystem.
+In this tutorial we will create a cinder volume and attach it to 3 different instances simultaneously in Read/Write mode using the OCFS2 file system.

 ### Prerequisites